FriedrichFroebel/cmanager/README.md

 Releases are published on GitHub as ["Releases"](https://github.com/FriedrichFroebel/cmanager/releases).

 Besides the regular release, there is a pre-release as well.
-This will be built by Travis CI on every change to the `master` branch. **Please note that these files (named `cm-<hexStringOfTheCommit>.jar`) are development versions which might have additional bugs or provide undocumented changes/features.
-Use them at your own risk!** The Travis integration is still work-in-progress, see the list of issues for example.
+This will be built by GitHub Actions on every change to the `master` branch. **Please note that these files (named `cm-<hexStringOfTheCommit>.jar`) are development versions which might have additional bugs or provide undocumented changes/features.
+Use them at your own risk!**

 ## Building from Source